Hub-of-all-Things/doc/source/index.md

 ### Property Structure

 All Property API calls contain all the information defined in Property Structure.
-If you want to create a new property, you have to include all the mandatory information in the API request.
+If you want to create a new Property, you have to include all the mandatory information in the API request.
 Property structure is explained in the table below.

 Parameter | Description | Optional / Mandatory
 --------- | ----------- | --------------------
-id | property ID in the system | optional dateCreated | date when the property was created | optional dateUpdated | date when the property was updated | optional name | name of the property | mandatory description | description of the property | optional propertyType | type of the property | mandatory
+id | property ID in the system | optional dateCreated | date when the property was created | optional lastUpdated | date when the property was updated | optional name | name of the property | mandatory description | description of the property | optional propertyType | type of the property | mandatory